aeszyman/ARTH312/bibliography.md

 Ciresi, Lisa Victoria. "_Maria Ecclesia_: The Aachen Marienschrein as an alternate body for the Virgin Mary."
 In _Binding the Absent Body in Medieval and Modern Art_.
 Edited by Emily Kelley and Elizabeth Richards Rivenbark, pp. 51-72.
 London and New York: Routledge, 2017.
 ILL

+Clark, Willene B. _A Medieval Book of Beasts: The Second-Family Bestiary_.
+The Boydell Press, 2006.
+* The bestiary - a book of animals, both real and mythical - is one of the most interesting and appealing medieval artefacts.
+The "Second-family" bestiary is the most important and frequently produced version (some 49 known manuscripts exist).
+Of English origin and predominantly English production, it boasts a spiritual text "modernized" to meet the needs of its time, and features exceptional illustrations.
+This study addresses the work's purpose and audience, challenging previous assumptions with direct evidence in the manuscripts themselves, linking their use to teachers at the elementary-school level, and exploring the art, the text, and the cultural context for the bestiary.
+It includes a critical edition and new English translation, and a catalogue raisonné of the manuscripts.
+Fully illustrated.
+The late WILLENE B. CLARK was Professor of Art History Emerita at Marlboro College, Vermont.

 Deliyannis, Deborah, Hendrik Dey, and Paolo Squatriti. _Fifty Early Medieval Things: Materials of Culture in Late Antiquity and the Early Middle Ages_.
 Ithaca: Cornell University Press, 2019.
 Electronic Book

 Emmerson, Richard K. _Apocalypse Illuminated: The Visual Exegesis of Revelation in Medieval Illustrtated Manuscripts_.
 The Pennsylvania State University Press, 2018.